tolemac/Ng2Emulation/README.md

 bootstrap(App);
 ```

 Ng2Emulation allow you build your components with Angular 2 style.
 Using similar Angular 2 @Decorators to configure its.
+You can:

+1) Build components writing only a class and decorating it.
+2) Set component and service dependency.
+3) Inject services.

+Ng2Emulation try to bring you similar tools to Angular 2 tools to make easy the jump to Angular 2, `@Component` and `@Inject` decorators, bootstraping, ...

 I recommend to follow the multiples "Angular 2 Preparation" guides on www, asuming to use `controllerAs`, `bindToController`, isolated scopes, ...